-His career at CTV has been a varied one.
-Since the mid-1990s, he has served in a number of senior positions, on and off camera.
-For five years, as News Director at CTV British Columbia, Walters led the development of what is now one of the most respected news departments in Canada.
-During this period, CTV's Vancouver news team saw dramatic growth in audience and won some 30 major awards for journalism.
+His career at CTV has been just as varied.
+Since the mid-1990s, he has served in a number of senior positions, on and off-camera.
+In his five years as News Director at CTV Vancouver, the station saw a dramatic growth in news audience and won more than 30 major awards for journalism.

-He spent two years as a producer for CTV's current affairs program W5.
+He spent two years as a producer for CTV's flagship documentary program W5.
 And as a correspondent, he has reported for W5 on issues including the blood supply, aircraft wiring, toxic mold, and police accountability.

 Before joining CTV, Walters spent more than a decade in television news on the west coast, including two years in the B.C.
 Legislature Press Gallery and three years as an anchor in Vancouver.

 He is a past member of the Advisory Board of the UBC Graduate School of Journalism, the B.C.
 Region Executive of RTNDA, and the National Editorial Committee of Broadcast News.
 Walters speaks English.